-The Morningstar RatingTM is provided for those collective investment trusts (CITs) with at least a three-year history.
+The Morningstar Rating TM is provided for those collective investment trusts (CITs) with at least a three-year history.
 Ratings are based on the CIT's Morningstar Risk-Adjusted Return measure which accounts for variation in monthly performance, placing more emphasis on downward variations and rewarding consistent performance.
 The Morningstar Rating does not include any adjustment for sales loads.
 Morningstar compares each CIT's risk-adjusted return against the breakpoints for the exchange-traded fund and open-end mutual fund universe for that category.
-The top 10% of exchange- traded and open-end mutual funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
+The top 10% of exchange- traded and open-end mutual funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and guarantee of future performance.
+Visit our investment website at www.morningstar.com the bottom 10% receive 1 star.
 The CIT's Morningstar Rating does not affect the retail fund data published by Morningstar.